Here we explore the theory and practice of mindful parenting to help you to decide whether this style (or elements of it) might be right for you.

 Mindful parenting diffuses stress

 When you’re coping well and feeling good, you’re probably more caring and affectionate.
-This improves your child’s wellbeing, adjustment and behaviour (Coleman and Karraker, 2003).
-But beware, it’s the direct opposite when you get stressed.
-Stress makes parents become colder, more controlling, more rejecting and more reactive towards their children (Belsky, 1984; Webster-Stratton, 1990).
+This improves your child’s wellbeing, adjustment and behaviour (Laurent et al, 2017).
+But stress makes parents become colder, more controlling, more rejecting and more reactive towards their children (Lupien et al, 2009).

 Becoming more aware of your emotions in the moment gives you a chance to press the pause button rather than automatically getting angry and frustrated.
 This more child-centred approach (i.e. it’s not all about you and how you feel) is better at meeting children’s needs (Dix, 1991).